Minimal Intervention Shared Control with Guaranteed Safety under Non-Convex Constraints: Abstract

 \section{Abstract}

-Shared control combines human intention with autonomous decision-making, from low-level safety overrides to high-level task guidance, enabling systems that adapt to users while ensuring safety and performance.
-This enhances task effectiveness and user experience across domains such as assistive robotics, teleoperation, and autonomous driving.
-However, existing shared control methods, based on e.g. \gls{mpc}, \gls{cbf}, or learning-based control, struggle with feasibility, scalability, or safety guarantees, particularly since the user input is unpredictable.
+Shared control combines human intention with autonomous decision-making.
+At the low level, the primary goal is to maintain safety regardless of the user’s input to the system.
+However, existing shared control methods—based on, e.g., \glsentrylong{mpc}, \glsentrylongpl{cbf}, or learning-based control—often face challenges with feasibility, scalability, and mixed constraints.

-To address these challenges, we propose an assistive controller framework based on \gls{cocp} that incorporates an offline-computed \gls{cis}, enabling online computation of control actions that ensure feasibility, strict constraint satisfaction, and minimal override of user intent.
-Moreover, the framework can accommodate structured class of non-convex constraints, which are common in real-world scenarios.
-We validate the approach through a large-scale user study with 66 participants—one of the most extensive in shared control research—using a computer game environment to assess task load, trust, and perceived control, in addition to performance.
+To address these challenges, we propose a \glsentrylong{A} that computes control actions online while ensuring recursive feasibility, strict constraint satisfaction, and minimal deviation from the user’s intent.
+It also accommodates a structured class of non-convex constraints common in real-world settings.
+We leverage \glsentrylongpl{cis} for recursive feasibility and a \glsentrylong{miqp} formulation to handle non-convex constraints.
+We validate the approach through a large-scale user study with 66 participants—one of the most extensive in shared control research—using a simulated environment to assess task load, trust, and perceived control, in addition to performance.
 The results show consistent improvements across all these aspects without compromising safety and user intent.
+Additionally, a real-world experiment on a robotic manipulator demonstrates the framework’s applicability under bounded disturbances, ensuring safety and collision-free operation.